Curio talinoides var. mandraliscae (Tineo) P. V. Heath

-Hardiness: Curio talinoides var. mandraliscae can tolerate temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.
+Hardiness: Curio talinoides var. mandraliscae can withstand temperatures as low as 20 to 50 °F (-6.7 to 10 °C), USDA hardiness zones 9a to 11b.

 Fertilizing: The members of this genus can take a bit more fertilizer than other succulents if you want them to grow fast.

 Repotting: You do not need to repot Curio plants often.
 You can do it when you see that the container becomes too small or shallow.

 Propagation: These plants can be grown from seeds or cuttings.

 Learn more at How to Grow and Care for Curio.

 Curio plants are toxic.
 Grow them with great care if you have children, pets, or livestock.